 Sharks' Martin Jones: Lets in three in win

-Jones made 23 saves on 26 shots in a 5-3 win over the Red Wings on Monday.
+Jones made 25 saves on 28 shots in a 4-3 overtime win against the Oilers on Wednesday.

-Jones didn't play well, even at home against a largely punchless Detroit offense, but fortunately for him his teammates gave him the goal support to get the win.
-That being said, this was a rare off night for the 28-year-old.
-Since the beginning of February, Jones has a 2.07 GAA and a .930 save percentage over 16 games.
+This was Jones' 50th start, and over that time he has a 2.48 GAA and a .917 save percentage.
+He has had a few rough outings recently, though.
+The 28-year-old has allowed at least three goals in three of his last five games.

 More News